 NSF's CAREER Program supports "junior faculty who exemplify the role of teacher-scholars through outstanding research, excellent education and the integration of education and research within the context of the mission of their organizations."

-On May 22, 2017, NSF will host an informational webinar on the CAREER Program.
+On May 26 and June 1, 2017, NSF EHR will host informational webinars on the CAREER Program.
 Learn more.

 2016 NSF CAREER Program Informational Webinar

 On Tuesday, March 15, 2016, CADRE hosted the 2016 NSF CAREER Program Informational Webinar.
 This webinar was led by NSF PO Karen King.
 The presenters–Michelle Cirillo, Melissa Luna, and Bill Zahner–are current CAREER awardees who give their perspectives on preparing a CAREER proposal and leading STEM Education projects as first-time PIs.
 View the slides.